rajeshkanna21/Java-Applet-Calculator/README.md

 4. Deploy it on Heroku.

-Many browsers does not support Applet Now.
+Many browsers does not support Java Applet Now.
 You need to install Firefox 42.0 32-bit addition & JAVA 32-bit from java.com.
 Then Add the URL that contains the applet in Java Settings in Control Panel.